Queens Royals women's basketball

 The Queens Royals women's basketball team represents the Queens University of Charlotte in Charlotte, North Carolina, United States.
-The Royals joined the NCAA Division I ASUN Conference on July 1, 2022 after nine seasons in the Division II South Atlantic Conference.
-Due to the NCAA's policy on reclassifying programs, the Royals will not be eligible to compete in the NCAA tournament or the WNIT until the 2026–27 season.
+The Royals joined the NCAA Division I ASUN Conference on July 1, 2022, after nine seasons in the Division II South Atlantic Conference.
+After completing the NCAA's reclassifying process, the Royals are eligible to compete in the NCAA tournament and the WNIT from the 2025–26 season.

 The team is currently led by fifth-year head coach Jen Brown and play their home games at Curry Arena.

 History

-Queens fielded its first women's basketball team in the 1989-90 season; Cheryl Fielitz was the team's first head coach.
+Queens fielded its first women's basketball team in the 1989–90 season; Cheryl Fielitz was the team's first head coach.
 They formerely played in the Conference Carolinas.

 Postseason results

 NCAA Division II Tournament results

 Queens never appeared in the NCAA Division II Tournament during their tenure in Division II.